sdecamillis/sdecamillis.github.io/_pages/analytics.md

 ![Zemax](https://img.shields.io/badge/Zemax-fff?logo=ansys&logoColor=FFB71B)

 Optical systems are often inherently subject to distortions, which can compromise the accuracy of the instrument.
 This was the case with the [3D scanning systems](/instrumentation/#3d-optical-coherent-tomography) I developed at the ANU.
-To mitigate these effects, the only practical solution was to model the distortion and apply a correction algorithm at post-processing.
+To mitigate these effects, the only practical solution was to model the distortion and apply a correction algorithm in data post-processing.

-I created several numerical simulations of our scanning system under various conditions by using the Zemax software, and automated the data collection process with the Python-based API.
+I created several numerical simulations of our scanning system under various conditions by using the Zemax software, and automated the execution with the Python-based API.
 After analyzing the simulation results, I developed an optical model that focused on two key factors: distortion along the direction of laser propagation (axial distortion) and ray tilt (telecentricity).

 Finally, by applying non-linear regression to the experimental data, I validated the model’s accuracy, which was then used to correct the optical distortions.